 Japanese people take immense pride in everything they do, including serving you food and drinks - without being tipped.
 What this means is that you can expect excellent service, and you can also expect that restaurants aren’t always going to bend over backwards to accommodate your picky eating.
 If you’re used to “no pickles, and is there a gluten-free option?” you’re likely to be (politely) refused.

-If you need a snack or coffee, it’s acceptable, and encouraged, to grab some packaged sushi and Japanese candies (and fried chicken!) from a 7-11, Family Mart, or Lawson.
+If you need a snack or coffee, it’s acceptable, and even encouraged, to grab some packaged sushi and Japanese candies (and fried chicken) from a 7-11, Family Mart, or Lawson.
 How did Lawson, a convenience store that originally opened in Ohio, become a huge Japanese company?
-We have no idea, but either way, snacks at the “konbini” are made fresh daily (and delicious) so make sure you check one out...daily.
+We have no idea, but either way, snacks at the “konbini” are made fresh daily.
+Just know, there are hardly any public trash cans around the city.
+So either dispose of your trash at the konbini or make sure you have deep pockets.

 Taxi doors open for you, on the left side only.